jxtngx/vision-lab/docs-src/docs/intro.md

 The structure of the project is:

 - `docs-src` is the docusaurus project
-- `lightning-app` is the root Lightning Flow and App that will be deployed to Lightning
 - `next-app` is the Next + React frontend deployed to Vercel
 - `requirements` + `requirements.txt` helps CI/CD jobs install Python requirements
 - `research` location of data cache, experiment logs, companion notebooks, checkpoints, and pre-trained model
 - `tests` are tests for visionpod
-- `visionpod` is the python package. it contains the deep learning network in _visionpod.core.module_.
+- `visionpod` is the python package, Lightning App, and VisionTransformer.

 ## Setup